+The Council will use the Future Land Use Map when making decisions related to growth management, infrastructure, and other development policies.
 The community will have access to the Future Land Use Map to allow them to see the vision for Manor.
 This includes individual residents and developers who have an interest in the development patterns of the City.

-Property Owner/Developer: When owners and developers seek options for development, the Plan outlines options that are consistent with the goals of the community as well as the vision.
+When property owners and developers seek options for development, the Plan outlines options that are consistent with the goals of the community as well as the vision.